PATRICIAGANG/PATRICIA-RADIO/README.md

 - Automatically downloads audio for the first two tracks in the playlist to
 - ensure smooth playing
 - Show current playing position of the audio

-## Credits
-- This one is completly based on work of [Dash Eclipse's](https://github.com/dashezup) [tgvc-userbot](https://github.com/callsmusic/tgvc-userbot).
-I just added Bot and Channel support.